CenturyLinkCloud/PublicKB/Network/network-exchange-billing-guide.md

 3) Redundancy, and
 4) for CenturyLink Cloud, location

-* Discounts are given for contract terms of 1, 2, 3 and 4 years.
+* Discounts are given for contract terms of 1, 2, and 3 years.
 Additional discounts may be granted based on total CenturyLink product purchases.

 ### Network Exchange Pricing